 …Wait.
 What about this “internet trolling” Mr. Jakushu Gregory Wood is talking about?
 Is this man a lolcow himself?

 I honestly don’t feel like looking up Wood’s future concerns or what he’s about, but accordingly so, he calls himself “a lifelong Japanophile and Sinophile.”
 Ah!
-So we have a politically correct and professional open Asiansexual!
+So we have a politically correct and professional open Asian!
 Bravo!
-But I’m not writing this to attack his character (which Wood might assume that any criticism on the internet is a form of “harassment” or trolling).
+But I’m not writing this to attack his character (Wood might assume that any criticism on the internet is a form of “harassment” or trolling).
 No. I’m rather addressing the most silly and disappointing advocation I have read in a long time.
 And yes, this sign has been up since 2016.
-So his grift has been really going on for this long in the most expensive city in America?
+So his grift has been going on for this long in the most expensive city in America?

 What exactly is “relevant?”
-Is Wood trying to pull some kind of Derrida style deconstruction and outmaneuver the naive consumer?
+Is Wood trying to pull some kind of Derrida-style deconstruction and outmaneuver the naive consumer?
 As if he went into the dictionary, looked up the meaning of “information,” which then looked up the meaning of “knowledge,” and so forth like an annoying Socratic and childish Matryoshka doll game.

 Now let us consider books!

 Books can be “turned off,” simply by closing them.
 It requires both mental and physical assertion to read.
-Did I really have to be that metaphorical there?
+Did I have to be that metaphorical there?

 Of course “books” enfold and inspire.
 But this is talk of the object itself, or the medium of the physical book, and not the medium of language, the novel, or written prose.
-A book is a written or printed work consisting of pages glued or sewn together along one side and bound in covers, where the written language is printed on.
+A book is a written or printed work consisting of pages glued or sewn together along one side and bound in covers, where the written language is printed.
 Books are not the language, just like the television isn’t the televised program.

-And to Wood, “once bought, they are your own.”
+And to Wood, “Once bought, they are your own.”

 As for Wood’s interest in “sinister political purposes,” what are all those rainbow and transgendered flags doing in San Francisco?
-What about that anarchist bookstore down on Haight street?
+What about that anarchist bookstore down on Haight Street?
 Is the political left not immune to these purposes?
 Perhaps we are already under an American, “freedom” religion advocated by Forest Books!

 I’m not gonna “buy" a book if it’s too expensive.
 I would love to read more about Robinson Jeffers and his fascist upbringing.
 But Forest Books is charging that vintage book for $40!
 I don’t have that money!
 Why should I spend that much on it?
 It’s the classical college scam of buying nonsensical and ideological academic textbooks for $200 so the department can make money, even though all the information in the textbook will be debunked in about two years.
 So how can books be of legacy then?
 As Max Weber wrote about “bureaucratic authority,” the elites keep certain information away from the public and put it at an expensive price.
 It’s not an “investment” or valuable information.
-The book is expensive because it keeps unwanted middle class people out of the discourse.
+The book is expensive because it keeps unwanted middle-class people out of the discourse.

-No where did Wood make an argument or point about “internet trolling.”
+Nowhere did Wood make an argument or point about “internet trolling.”
 What is it?
 There was no elaboration on it.
 I guess written in 2016, Wood was upset that Donald Trump won the election and that “trolls” pushed him in.

-And check out this little flyer attached below:
+Check out this little flyer attached below:

 What happens if the book selection is bad?
-What if used books are sold for the same price as new books, and the same books about American politics is sold over and over again?
-Only the petit bourgeoisie would be interested in buying a book as sentimental gift for their equally stupid Karen neighbor.
+What if used books are sold for the same price as new books, and the same books about American politics are sold over and over again?
+Only the petit bourgeoisie would be interested in buying a book as a sentimental gift for their equally stupid Karen neighbor.
 Sure, there is an average selection of Asian resources.
 However, if you have read every single volume of Yukio Mishima and Japanese associates for the last decade, why buy the same books over and over again?
 The profit exploitation has to continue somehow.